-In a new series for Outpost, Rob Brodey sets out to ride (that is, cycle) the railway trails of Southern Ontario.
+These days, you may feel the need to get out and explore like never before.
+Running, canoeing and cycling micro-adventures are all great ways to do it!
+In a special dirty gravel bike series for Outpost, Rob Brodey hits the railway trails of Southern Ontario.
 In his first post, he tackles the Tiny Rail and Uhthoff trails of Simcoe County.

 Story and Photos by Robert Brodey